fastrgv/Portable-OpenAL-Sound/README.md

 * Update 12nov: added W64,OSX build scripts + EXEs to C++ example.

+## Brief Description
+Cross platform sound-playing utility for Ada apps with its own binding to OpenAL.

-## Description
+## Full Description

-This is an Ada utility that can play WAV files on Windows, OSX, and Linux, using Ada tasking and OpenAL libraries.
+This is a sound-playing utility for Ada that can play WAV files on Windows, OSX, and Linux, using Ada tasking and OpenAL libraries.
 It includes a partial Ada binding to OpenAL.

 It provides sound-playing capabilities for Ada apps to: